 GPS Not Found

-Some users are getting error notifications saying “GPS Not Found.”
-This is another issue that frequently surfaces in conversations about Pokémon GO problems.
-It turns out that some Android devices don’t come with GPS technology turned on; users actually have to activate it.
-Look in Settings to enable GPS tracking. in Android 5.0, the feature is controlled by a switch within the Privacy and Settings area inside the Settings app.
+Some users get error notifications saying “GPS Not Found.”
+Some old Android devices don’t come with GPS technology turned on; you have to activate it.
+Look in Settings to enable GPS tracking.
+In Android 5.0, the switch for GPS is in the Privacy and Settings area inside the Settings app.

 Deleting Your Pokémon GO Account

-Recently, concerns of Pokémon GO asking for too much access to personal data has surfaced.
+Not everyone is comfortable with the amount of information that Pokémon GO tracks.
 It doesn’t appear that Niantic is using data, but some would rather be safe.
 In How to Remove Your Pokemon GO Account, we walk you through the process of removing your account from the game.

 Trainer Back at Level 1

-If you log back into the game, only to find that your progress is gone, chances are you actually have two accounts.
+If you log back into the game and your progress is gone, you may have two accounts, according to Niantic.
 Try logging out of the game, then logging back in using a Trainer Club Account or Google Account, depending on which you’ve already tried.
+This was an issue a few years ago, but we started seeing reports surface again in March of 2019 after an update.

 Missing Items Purchased With Gold

-If your account is missing things that you’ve purchased through the Shop — like Gold — Niantic recommends signing out of your account from the Settings area and signing back in.
+If your account is missing things that you’ve purchased through the Shop, Niantic recommends signing out of your account from the Settings area and signing back in.
 If that doesn’t work, try restarting your device.
 This is one of the more frustrating Pokémon GO problems.
-You’ve paid money for in-game items and want it as quickly as possible.

 Freezing When Capturing Pokémon

-On Apple’s iPhones, users report that Pokemon GO freezes consistently when simply trying to complete a capture.
+On Apple’s iPhones, users report that Pokémon GO freezes consistently when trying to complete a capture.
 Why this happens is unclear, but Reddit users report that switching their LTE connection in the Cellular settings from on to off solves the problem.
 Without LTE the game can still use the rest of the cellular network to connect.
+Here at the end of 2019 were still seeing this occasionally, especially with egg hatches.

-Users with other smartphones report the issue happens on Android too, and that force closing the app usually results in the creature being added to their inventory.
-If you decide to do this.
-Tap on the icon of you in the bottom-left corner, then open the Journal to see if your capture was successful after a freeze.
+Android has this issue too.
+Force closing the app adds the creatures to your inventory.
+Tap on the icon in the bottom-left corner.
+Next, open the Journal to see if your capture was successful after the freeze.

-Pokémon Don’t Look as if They’re Around You
+Pokémon Don’t Look as if They Are Around You

 Pokémon GO Server Issues

 Frequently, Pokemon GO suffers from huge server outages as millions try to log into the game at the same time.
 Before planning to go on the hunt for new creatures, go ahead and use the Pokemon GO Sever Status website to see if others are having problems.
-Unfortunately, the issues are something Niantic will have to address over time.
+Again, this usually only happens to PTC accounts.
+If you sign in with Google you probably never deal with this.
+If so, try playing the game a little later or in a few hours.

-Beginning with the latest Pokemon GO update, you can.
-If you frequently get errors when trying to change your account name, it’s because that name is probably already taken by another Trainer.
-The game will tell you if that’s the case.
+If you frequently get errors when trying to change your account name, it’s because that name is already taken by another Trainer.
+The game tells you if that’s the case.

 You Are Going Too Fast Error Message